guillempalau/Anki-Connect-Plus/SUPPORTED_ACTIONS.md

     > **Warning**:
     > You must not be viewing the note that you are updating on your Anki browser, otherwise
     > the fields will not update.
-See [this issue](https://github.com/FooSoft/anki-connect/issues/82)
     > for further details.

     <details>